StellifySoftware/stellify/README.md

 ### The Request

 As with all webpages, a request is made for a server to return a resource.
-Only in this instance, the primary objective is to retrieve the JSON objects that are required to render the requested page (rather than to navigate through and buffer the various template files using logic gates to determine how to formulate the requested page).
-With Stellify, the logic has already been defined in the database itself and therefore such calculations just aren't required.
+Only in this instance, the primary objective is to retrieve all the JSON objects that are required to render the requested page as defined in the page definition (contrast this to navigating through and buffering the various template files to determine how to formulate the requested page).
 It's not an altogether different situation to the use of cache to serve up a dynamic page and like with cache, if a change has taken place then it will be recognised.

-It is entirely possible (and quite a cool feature) to render the definitions on the server and serve the page, this approach uses components that mirror the components used for client side rendering in terms of the way that the markup/HTML is constructed, however, these components still require javascript equivalents to make the markup dynamic once displayed in the browser, unless your page is to be entirely static of course!
+NB It is entirely possible (and quite a cool feature) to render the definitions on the server and serve the page, this approach uses components that mirror the components used for client side rendering in terms of the way that the markup/HTML is constructed, however, these components still require javascript equivalents to make the markup dynamic once displayed in the browser, unless your page is to be entirely static of course!

 ### The Response

-Sticking with client side rendering.
+Assuming we're using client-side rendering.
 The definitions we requested are attached to the browser window and are therefore accessible to scripts running on the page.
-The application's script processes the top level element definitions and then proceeds to recursively attached them to the Document Object Model (DOM).
+Stellify's application script processes the top level element definitions and then proceeds to recursively attached them to the Document Object Model (DOM).
+This process results in the definitions being rendered as HTML elements.

+And there we have it, a rendered webpage 🎉

 ### Types of Elements